Nevada

 Voter ID Requirements

-You will need to show an original copy of an acceptable photo ID to vote at your polling place or to cast an in-person absentee ballot at your municipal clerk’s office.
+You will need to show an original copy of an acceptable photo ID to vote in-person.
 You will also be required to provide a photocopy of your ID to cast an absentee ballot by mail, with certain exceptions for military and permanent overseas voters and permanent absentee voters.

-These are acceptable for voting purposes, and can be unexpired or expired after the date of the most recent general election (currently, the November 3, 2020 election):
+These are acceptable for voting purposes, and can be unexpired or expired after the date of the most recent general election:

 • A Wisconsin DOT-issued driver license, even if driving privileges are revoked or suspended, and with or without a star in the right-hand corner.